dotnet/tye/docs/recipes/probes.md

         path: /ready
 ```

-The service is configured to respond successfully to both the `liveness` and `readiness` probes, so after you run Tye, you should see these log lines
+The service is configured to respond successfully to both the `liveness` and `readiness` probes, so after executing `tye run`, you should see these log lines

 ```
 [18:14:05 INF] Replica simple-webapi_a2d67bd9-4 is moving to an healthy state